 There is no cure for Charcot-Marie-Tooth disease.
 Nor have scientists come up with any approved therapies to address the underlying causes of the genetic neurological disorder.

 A greater understanding of the genes that cause CMT, and how they cause it, has led to researchers beginning to develop therapies that could prevent or treat the disease, however.

-The severity and progression of CMT depends on what type of mutation patients have.
+The severity and progression of CMT depend on what type of mutation patients have.
 This can affect what treatments work for them.

 Researchers are studying genes known to cause the disease and the way that mutations affect them.
 They are also trying to identify additional genes that cause CMT.

 A number of research groups are focusing on increasing scientists’ understanding of CMT and developing ways to diagnose it.

 An example is the TREAT-CMT project, a collaboration between 12 research groups in Spain.
 The project has a range of aims.
 One is identifying additional mutations that cause CMT.
 Another is discovering biomarkers that can flag the disease.
 Yet another is developing cell or animal models of CMT that can be used to test treatments.